hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_sandbox.md

 I was confused by the Microsoft mentions :)

 [15:13:53](#0i3oa483S2e9wALhW_LEQ-MUoM6Z0otyZiZaXWNesik) <hiiamboris (NOT THIS ONE)>:
-Yeah looks like they host on Azure Ì†ΩÌ∏â
+Yeah looks like they host on Azure üòâ

 [15:14:13](#YL1y1T-C9p25UyWz2YfgosaVModJX9c71XePnP4wkUw) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 However I still have Gitlab only in queue and haven‚Äôt tried doing their API yet, so sorry, I‚Äôm not sure.